 The hours an employee works in a week must be taken to include any hours of leave or absence (paid or unpaid) that is authorised:

 The fair work act in Australia states that all permanent employees are entitled to a minimum of 4 weeks annual leave per year, based on their hours of work.
 This accrues from the start date of the employee.
-Annual leave is paid out in full on termination of employment
+Annual leave is paid out in full on termination of employment.
+See here for more information on paid annual leave.

 The fair work act in Australia states that all permanent employees are entitled to a minimum of 10 days personal leave per year, based on their hours of work.
 This accrues from the start date of the employee.